wragge/trove-data-guide/other-digitised-resources/periodicals/overview.md

 The calculations and visualisations below are all based on the pre-harvested dataset which excludes Parliamentary Papers.

-Given those qualifications, how many digitised periodicals are there?
+How many digitised periodicals are there in the dataset?

 ```{code-cell} ipython3
 ---